treeben77/discord-oauth2.py/docs/source/access_token.rst

       :param str nick: The nickname the member should have when they join.
       :param list[int] role_ids: a List of role IDs to assign them when they join.
       :param bool mute: Wether they should be server muted when they join.
-      :param bool deaf: Wether they should be server deafend when they join.
+      :param bool deaf: Wether they should be server deafened when they join.

       :returns: dict
       :raises discordoauth2.exceptions.HTTPException: The request failed